jj7258/ROS-Based-Rover-With-3DMapping-and-User-Interface/README.md

 To get started with the ROS Based Rover, follow these steps:

-1. **Installation**: Clone this repository and install the required dependencies by following the instructions in the [Installation Guide](docs/installation.md).
+1. **Installation**: Clone this repository and install the required dependencies by following the instructions in the [Installation Guide].

-2. **Configuration**: Customize the rover's configuration based on your requirements.
-Detailed information can be found in the [Configuration Documentation](docs/configuration.md).

-3. **Usage**: Learn how to operate the rover, control it through the user interface, and visualize 3D maps by referring to the [User Guide](docs/user_guide.md).
+2. **Usage**: Learn how to operate the rover, control it through the user interface, and visualize 3D maps by referring to the [User Guide].

-## Contributing
+## Installation Guide

-We welcome contributions from the community!
-If you have ideas for improvement, bug fixes, or new features, please check our [Contribution Guidelines](CONTRIBUTING.md).
+1. Install ROS Noetic in Ubuntu 20.04 LTS using the instructions given in this [link](https://wiki.ros.org/noetic/Installation/Ubuntu)

+2. Install the Kinect Sensor V1 drivers and ROS library using the instructions given in this [link](https://aibegins.net/2020/11/22/give-your-next-robot-3d-vision-kinect-v1-with-ros-noetic/)

+3. Install the Raspberry Pi Camera ROS library using the instructions given in this [link](https://ros-mobile-robots.com/packages/raspicam_node/)

+4. Install Arduino IDE using the instructions given in this [link](https://linuxopsys.com/topics/install-arduino-ide-on-ubuntu-20-04)

+5. Install the Rosserial library using the instruction given in this [link](https://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup#:~:text=*Note%3A%20Currently%20you%20can%20install,setup%20a%20full%20ROS%20workstation.)

+6. Install the RTAB-Map library using the instructions given in this [link](https://github.com/introlab/rtabmap_ros#installation)

 ## License